 Genomics, Community, and Equity: A Continuing Dialogue

-CPHCG pooled resources with the Life Sciences and Society Program (LSS) and the Public Health Genetics Program to develop and implement a web site for public education, comment, feedback and discussion.
+CPHCG pooled resources with the Life Sciences and Society Program (LSS) and the Certificate Program in Public Health Genetics to develop and implement a website for public education, comment, feedback and discussion.
 This website provides an added component of information on public attitudes, concerns, and suggestions for addressing the concerns and promoting participation.
-CPHCG, in partnership with LSS and the Public Health Genetics Program, will implement a statewide dissemination plan to advise community organizations, educational institutions, professional organizations, and the public health network of the existence and purpose of the website to elicit participation from their constituents.
+CPHCG, in partnership with LSSP and the Certificate Program in Public Health Genetics, will implement a statewide dissemination plan to advise community organizations, educational institutions, professional organizations, and the public health network of the existence and purpose of the website to elicit participation from their constituents.